-Your income must be less than the amounts listed above, or you must have special needs.
-Special needs can be things like a special diet or representative payee fees.
-You can also get special need payments for home repairs, furniture or appliances.
-MSA has asset limits.
-To apply, file an application at your county welfare office or apply online at www.ApplyMN.dhs.mn.gov.
-You can also call and ask them to mail you an application, but you can’t apply by phone.
+Your income must be less than the amounts listed above.
+To apply, file an application at your county welfare office or apply online at https://mnbenefits.mn.gov/.
+You can also call and apply on the phone or ask them to mail you an application.
 A worker goes over your income and assets to see if you are eligible.

 Assets mean money or property.
 If you get SSI, the asset limits for MSA are the same as for SSI.
 This means a single person can have up to $2,000 in assets.
 A couple can have up to $3,000.
 But some things don’t count:

 1 car, value doesn't matter, as long as you or someone in your household uses it

 Any property or tools you use to support yourself

 Life insurance and burial plans worth up to $1,500